sera741/Sera741/README.md

-[ REMINDER!! :: you dont need to be perfect, always be yourself. ]
+[ REMINDER!! :: you dont need to be perfect for others, always be yourself. ]